SidonTheTroll/Panopticon/Workshop/Turning/final.md

 ### Single-Point Cutting Tools

-Single-point cutting tools are primarily used on lathes and may be grouped into:
+Single-point cutting tools are primarily used on lathes and can be grouped into:

 1. **Side cutting tools**
 2. **End cutting tools**